Integrating literacy and math is surprisingly easy.

 While the main objective of the book is obviously multiplication arrays, the clear sequence of events in the story targets the reading skill of sequencing almost effortlessly.

-Reading Strategies for Solving Word Problems
+2. Encourage the Use of Reading Strategies for Solving Word Problems.

 - Making Connections

 Because learners are already using these thinking strategies during literacy block, they should be able to apply them when problem solving in math.

 You may have to model a few times what this looks like, but they’ll get the gist of it quickly.

 Integrating literacy and math becomes seamless using this strategy.

 3. Incorporate Project-Based Learning.

 Projects make the learning process more authentic.